Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Grinnell Glacier Overlook Trail, Hike in Many Glacier - Roads and Destinations

-Alternative Unofficial Grinnell Glacier Overlook Hike
+Alternative Grinnell Glacier Trailhead

 Truth be told, the Grinnell Glacier trailhead is not the only start of the hike.
 Nor is the path that runs from the Many Glacier Hotel area.
 You can shave a few miles off your hike by taking two shuttle boats across Swiftcurrent Lake and Lake Josephine.